-Many reputed companies are currently using PrestoDB in their production environment for analysis of their big data development i.e. Facebook, Airbnb, Netflix, Nasdaq, Atlassian and many more.
-Facebook runs over 30,000 queries, processing around petabytes of data daily and NetFlix runs around 3,500 queries per day.
+Many reputed companies are currently using PrestoDB in their production environment for analysis of their big data development i.e. Facebook, Airbnb, Netflix, Nasdaq, Atlassian, and many more.
+Modern internet companies, like Netflix, run almost 35000 queries in a single day, whereas Facebook runs almost 30,000 queries a day.
+It processes almost Petabytes of data on a day-to-day basis.

 However, Facebook introduced Presto after Hive but it is not a replacement for hive because both have different use cases.

 |Designed for short interactive queries.||Designed for Batch processing.|

 |10-30X faster||Low performance|

 |In memory architecture, keeps data in memory.
 No mapreduce jobs are run.||Hive uses Mapreduce jobs in the background.|